scylladb/scylla-monitoring/README.md

 # Scylla monitoring with Grafana and Prometheus
 ___
+*** Notice All Users moving to versioned releases ***
+## Monitoring stack Versioning

+Starting July 2018, the monitoring stack was changed to use versions and releases.

+Users should move to a stable release.
+Current release is 1.0, if you are using master do `git checkout origin/branch-1.0` to switch to 1.0 version and make sure that you are using the latest stable version.
+___
 **Notice Scylla Users upgrading to 2.1**
 You will need python installed for the solution to work.